cailinpitt/AwareOSU/README.md

 This is because some crimes may have multiple victims, as seen on the Columbus Police Department's web portal:
 ![Multiple crimes](https://raw.githubusercontent.com/CailinPitt/AwareOSU/master/images/repeat1.PNG)

 Currently, victim names aren't included in the digest.
-Even though this is publically accessible information, I'm not sure how comfortable people would feel with names being emailed to the 100+ AwareOSU users.
+Even though this is publically accessible information, I'm not sure how comfortable people would feel with names being emailed to the 100+ Aware OSU users.

 # Goals
 1. Develop Android App (no current plans for iPhone because it's $100/year to be an iOS developer, poor college student problems)